Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Investigation on Poincar sections

 The Poincar$\acute{e}$ map serves as a fundamental technique for analyzing nonlinear dynamical systems.
 It is constructed by examining the points where periodic (regular or non-chaotic) or aperiodic (chaotic) orbits intersect a cross-sectional subspace that is transverse to the flow in the complete state space.
 The core principle involves projecting higher-dimensional phase space trajectories onto a lower-dimensional subspace using this mapping technique \cite{Strogartz}.
 In our analysis, we select $\phi=0$ plane as the Poincar$\acute{e}$ section.
 Within this framework, we record the coordinates on the $(r-p_r)$ phase plane whenever the particle crosses this section, adhering to the conditions of constant energy $E$ and $p_{\phi}>0$.
 For periodic orbits, the resulting points form a toroidal structure in phase space, whereas chaotic dynamics manifest through the disintegration of these tori.
-The presence of fragmented tori distributed across various regions of the phase space serves as a distinctive indicator of chaotic behavior \cite{Strogartz,Stock}.\\ Next, we proceed with the numerical integration of the equations of motion \Big[Eq.\eqref{3.8}, Eq.\eqref{3.9}, Eq.\eqref{3.10}, and Eq.\eqref{3.11}\Big] corresponding to a Schwarzschild BH embedded within a DM halo.
+The presence of fragmented tori distributed across various regions of the phase space serves as a distinctive indicator of chaotic behavior \cite{Strogartz,Stock}.\\ Next, we proceed with the numerical integration of the equations of motion [Eqs.~(3),~(4),~(5) and~(6)] corresponding to a Schwarzschild BH embedded within a DM halo.
 These computational solutions enable us to generate the Poincar$\acute{e}$ sections.
 Our study provides numerical verification by investigating these sections for a SSS BH solutions, with particular attention to how the DM halo parameters $\rhs$ and $\rs$ influence the dynamics.
-Furthermore, it is possible to gain a comprehensive insight into how the parameters of the DM halo affect the chaotic dynamics exhibited within such a BH-DM halo spacetime.\\
+Furthermore, it is possible to gain a comprehensive insight into how the parameters of the DM halo affect the chaotic dynamics exhibited within such a BH-DM halo spacetime.\\ To investigate the influence of the DM halo parameters $\rhs,~\rs$ and energy $E$ on the dynamics of particle, which is located close to the event horizon, we first construct the Poincar\'{e} section by examining four distinct scenarios.
+These cases are outlined as follows: \begin{itemize} \item \underline{Case-I:} Fixed scale radius $\rs = 0.15$ and central density $\rhs = 0.02$, with varying energy levels. \item \underline{Case-II:} Fixed central density $\rhs = 0.01$ and scale radius $\rs = 0.25$, with varying energy levels. \item \underline{Case-III:} Fixed scale radius $\rs = 0.15$ and energy $E = 90$, with varying central density. \item \underline{Case-IV:} Fixed central density $\rhs = 0.01$ and energy $E = 115$, with varying scale radius. \end{itemize} When $\rhs$ and $\rs$ are set to zero, the background resembles that of a Schwarzschild BH in Einstein's general relativity.
+By introducing non-zero values for $\rhs$ and $\rs$ as the contributions of a Dehnen-type DM halo, we can explore how DM halo affects the chaotic behavior of particle near the event horizon.
+Additionally, we note that increasing $\rhs$ and $\rs$ lead to an expansion in the BH's size, a crucial factor in our subsequent analysis.
+The condition $\sqrt{1 - f(r)} > 0$ in Eq.~(4) restricts the radial coordinate $r$ to the range $r > r_H$, where $r_H$ is defined by Eq.~\eqref{2n}.
+We numerically solve the equations of motion [Eqs.~(3),~(4),~(5) and~(6)] using the fourth-order Runge-Kutta method, treating as a mass ratio $q=10^{-5}$ for a large set of initial values with a fixed step size of $h = 0.01$.
+For the Poincar\'e-section analysis considered across all four cases, we use the parameter values $K_r=100$, $K_\phi=25$, and $r_c=3.65$ (to ensure particle remains close to the event horizon).
+The initial values of the remaining phase-space variables are chosen randomly within the ranges